 Groza joined the Browns after World War II and made an immediate impact.
 He was the NFL’s scoring leader in 1957, and he is the Browns’ all-time scoring leader with 1,608 points.
-He’s reached the Pro Bowl nine times, was a four-time first-team All-Pro, led the league in field goals made five times.
+In addition, he’s reached the Pro Bowl nine times, was a four-time first-team All-Pro, led the league in field goals made five times.

-Brown was originally signed by the Houston Oilers was cut and ended up with the Denver Broncos until finally settling with the Oakland Raiders in 1967.
+The Houston Oilers initially signed Brown, was cut, and ended up with the Denver Broncos until finally settling with the Oakland Raiders in 1967.
 Brown had a career total of 54 interceptions for 472 yards and two touchdowns.
 He appeared in five AFC All-Star Games and four Pro Bowls, and he returned an interception for a 75-yard touchdown in Super Bowl XI, which the Raiders won.

 Gates was an excellent basketball player in College, but he flourished in the NFL.
 Gates was selected to the NFL 2000s All-Decade Team, and he was also awarded the NFL Alumni’s Tight End of the Year Award in 2005.

 Tunnell reached the Pro Bowl nine times in his career and was named an All-Pro eight times.
-He is a member of the Pro Football Hall of Fame and was named to the NFL 1950s All-Decade Team.
-Tunnell had an amazing 79 career interceptions—the second-most in NFL history—totaling 1,282 yards.
+He is a member of the Pro Football Hall of Fame and was named the NFL 1950s All-Decade Team.
+Tunnell had an incredible 79 career interceptions—the second-most in NFL history—totaling 1,282 yards.

-Randall was one of the greatest interior defensive linemen in NFL history.
-Randle made the Pro Bowl seven times, was an All-Pro six times, is a member of the NFL’s 1990s All-Decade Team and was selected for the Pro Football Hall of Fame in 2010.
+Randall was one of the most outstanding interior defensive linemen in NFL history.
+Randle made the Pro Bowl seven times, was an All-Pro six times, is a member of the NFL’s 1990s All-Decade Team, and was selected for the Pro Football Hall of Fame in 2010.

-After being undrafted “Night Train” made an impact that would never be forgotten in his rookie season as he set an NFL record that still stands today with 14 interceptions.
-For his career Lane totaled 68 interceptions for 1,207 yards.
-He reached the Pro Bowl seven times, was a six-time first-team All-Pro, a four-time second team All-Pro and he was inducted into the Pro Football Hall of Fame in 1968.
-Lane will be remembered as one of the greatest defensive backs to ever play the game.
+After being undrafted, “Night Train” made an impact that would never be forgotten in his rookie season.
+He set an NFL record that still stands today with 14 interceptions; Lane totaled 68 interceptions 1,207 yards for his career.
+He reached the Pro Bowl seven times, was a six-time first-team All-Pro, a four-time second-team All-Pro, and was inducted into the Pro Football Hall of Fame in 1968.
+Lane will be remembered as one of the greatest defensive backs ever to play the game.